CGruich/RedoxFlow/README.md

 * Pair the agent with an en-masse job submission workflow (SLURM, Nextflow, Snakemake, etc.)
 * Expand reaction rules or replace the reaction rule proof-of-concept with a partial charge predictive model to auto-identify likely reduction sites (e.g., Gasteiger partial charge assignment)
+* Allow the user to specify their own blacklisted moieties to restrict chemically unrealistic reactants
+    * We currently set this blacklist minimally inside `chemflow.py` as proof-of-concept but could easily expose this to the interface for the researcher.
 * Expand the script preparation method (RedoxFlow.prepare_scripts()) to include fine-tuned DFT simulation settings (e.g., basis set, functional, temperature)
     * We currently restrict these settings to tractable, fixed values deliberately for proof-of-concept
 * Pair the script preparation method (RedoxFlow.prepare_scripts()) with a natural language prompt interface